jahfer/ori/README.md

 #### Timeouts and Cancellation

 You can also use `Ori.sync` with timeouts to automatically cancel or raise after a specified duration.

-When using `cancel_after: seconds`, the scope will be cancelled but the boundary call will return normally.
-With `raise_after: seconds`, a `Ori::Scope::CancellationError` will be raised after the specified duration.
-Both options will properly clean up any running fibers.
+When using `cancel_after: seconds`, the scope will be cancelled but the boundary will close with raising an error.
+With `raise_after: seconds`, a `Ori::Scope::CancellationError` will be raised from the boundary call site after the specified duration.
+Both options will properly clean up any internally-spawned fibers and nested scopes.

-Nested cancellation scopes are fully supported - a parent scope's deadline will be inherited by child scopes, and cancelling a parent scope will cancel all child scopes:
+A parent scope's deadline is inherited by child scopes, and cancelling a parent scope will cancel all child scopes:

 ```ruby
 Ori.sync(raise_after: 5) do |scope|